Codium: Invasion of Codium spp.

 Even though Codium species are well-distributed across the globe, certain species have managed to escape their natural range and invade other areas.
 In the case of C. fragile spp. tomentosoides, commonly known as "oyster thief", the increasing marine traffic has made it possible for it to escape its natural locality (Japan) and spread to Europe and USA forcing devastating biodiversity and aquacultural losses.

 Ecology

 Codium has been observed to inhabit both from the intertidal zone down to the subtidal area.

 Life history

 Codium, like most ulvophycean seaweeds, exhibit a diplontic life history wherein the dominant diploid (2N) thallus produces the male and female gametangia that will produce the haploid (N) gametes through meiosis.
-Moreover, Codium are also capable of fragmentation which have lead to its unwanted spread across the globe.
+Moreover, Codium are also capable of fragmentation, which has led to its unwanted spread across the globe.

-Exploitation/Harvesting/Cultivation
+Exploitation, harvesting and cultivation

 South Korea is the leading consumer and producer of farmed Codium (commonly known as cheonggak) in the world; with about 4000 metric tons of fresh weight produced in 2017 and valued at 2 million US dollars.
-Farming and cultivation of Codium in South Korea is a thriving industry, their method first involves seeding a rope line with isolated pieces of utricles and medullary filaments and finally transferring it into the open sea for the grow-out cultivation.
+Farming and cultivation of Codium in South Korea is a thriving industry; their method first involves seeding a rope line with isolated pieces of utricles and medullary filaments and finally transferring it into the open sea for the grow-out cultivation.